MA-ACEW/MA-ACEW-scheme/README.md

   Go implementation of **EB-PS** and **MA-ACEW** schemes.

 - `maacew/contracts/`
-  Solidity implementation of verifiers for smart contract integration.
+  Solidity implementation for smart contract integration.

 ---